Important Notice

 Both before and during deliveries, ocean races, regattas, cruises and all other types of offshore passages, we have your whole route covered.

-Our forecast charts are created using weather data provided by the US National Weather Service (NWS), the National Oceanic and Atmospheric Administration (NOAA), the National Centers for Environmental Prediction (NCEP), the Marine Meteorology Division of the U.S. Naval Research Laboratory (NRL), and the Cyprus Oceanography Center.
+The weather data that we use to produce our weather forecast charts come from the most trusted and reliable sources available.
+These sources include the US National Weather Service (NWS), the National Oceanic and Atmospheric Administration (NOAA), the National Centers for Environmental Prediction (NCEP), the European Centre for Medium-Range Weather Forecasts (ECMWF) and the Marine Meteorology Division of the U.S. Naval Research Laboratory (NRL).

-We also run higher-resolution Surface Wind (10m above sea level) charts for parts of Western Europe and the Mediterranean Sea, using data from the 18 km (~0.2 degree) COAMPS (Coupled Ocean / Atmosphere Mesoscale Prediction System) model.
+We run higher-resolution Surface Wind (10m above sea level) charts for parts of Western Europe and the Mediterranean Sea, using data from the 18km (~0.2 degree) COAMPS (Coupled Ocean / Atmosphere Mesoscale Prediction System) model.
 Developed by the NRL.
-This model is run twice a day, with forecast output to 72 hours (3 days).
+This model is run twice a day, with forecast output to 96 hours (4 days).

 Note: The Great Lakes WW3 wave model only provides forecast output to 84 hours (3.5 days)

-The Wave Height & Direction forecast charts for the Mediterranean Sea and Black Sea are derived from the WAM4 wave model, run by the Cyprus Oceanography Center.
-The WAM4 model is run once a day, with forecast output to 108 hours (4.5 days)
+Our other worldwide Wave Height & Direction forecast charts are derived from the 0.25 degree EC-WAM model, the global wave model run at the European Centre for Medium-Range Weather Forecasts.
+The EC-WAM model is run four times a day, with forecast output to 180 hours (7.5 days).

-The Gulf Stream Velocity and Direction charts (as well as these regions' Sea Surface Temperature charts) use data from the Real-Time Ocean Forecast System (RTOFS), a basin-scale ocean forecast model developed by NOAA's Environmental Modeling Center.
-The RTOFS model is run once a day, with forecast output to 120 hours (5 days).
+The Gulf Stream Velocity and Direction charts (as well as these regions' Sea Surface Temperature charts) use data from the Real-Time Ocean Forecast System (RTOFS), developed by the Naval Research Laboratory (NRL).
+The RTOFS model is run once a day, with forecast output to 144 hours (6 days).

 We create the Sea Surface Temperature analysis charts using AVHRR + AMSR data from NASA's Earth Observing Satellite System, as well as ship and buoy SST observations.
 This data is produced daily, with output analysis valid the previous day.